CCDC - Asset Creation#

 Cloud masking

-• Aggressive: rely on image source QA bands and a cloud scoring algorithm for cloud masking.
-This will probably mask out some built-up areas and other bright features.
+• Aggressive: Rely on image source QA bands and a cloud scoring algorithm for cloud masking.
+This will probably mask some built-up areas and other bright features.

 Snow masking

-• Off: don’t mask snow.
-Note that some clouds might get misclassified as snow, and because of this, disabling snow masking might lead to cloud artifacts.
+• Off: Don’t mask snow (some clouds might get misclassified as snow; therefore, disabling snow masking might lead to cloud artefacts).

 Radar data#

-The default parameters (below figure on the left) are rather optimized for performance and coverage than for the highest quality of the data.
-It is therefore recommended to modify them accordingly (below figure on the right).
+The default parameters (see following figure on the left) are optimized for performance and coverage, rather than for the highest quality data.
+It is therefore recommended to modify them accordingly (see following figure on the right).

-Orbit Selection The orbit selection for radar satellites refers to the flight direction of the satellite that is different from sun-adverted and the sun-facing side of the planet.
-One distinguishes ascending (from south pole towards north pole) and descending (from north to south pole) direction.
-Being independent from the sunlight, radar satellites can acquire at both, day and nighttime.
-However, they do not acquire constantly.
+The orbit selection for radar satellites refers to the flight direction of the satellite (different for the sun-adverted and sun-facing sides of the planet).
+One distinguishes the ascending direction (from South Pole towards North Pole) and one distinguishes the descending direction (from North Pole to South Pole).
+Being independent from sunlight, radar satellites can acquire data during both day and night; however, they do not acquire data constantly.

-In case of the Sentinel-1 mission, areas outside of Europe are usually only covered by either one or the other.
-With the help of the below figure you should be able to see by which orbit direction your Area of Interest is covered.
+In the case of the Sentinel-1 mission, areas outside Europe are usually only covered by either one or the other (see following figure to determine which orbit direction your AOI is covered by).

 Sentinel-1 observation scenario

-While you can select both orbits to be on the safe side, marginal areas that are covered by both orbits might result in different models than for areas only covered by on eor the other, due to the differences in observation geometry.
+While you can select both orbits to err on the side of caution, marginal areas that are covered by both orbits might result in different models than for areas only covered by one or the other due to differences in observation geometry.
 It is therefore recommended to properly select your orbit direction.
-Instead, if it happens that your full AOI is covered by both orbits, do also select both.
+In the event that your full AOI is covered by both orbits, select both.

-Speckle Filtering is a common step in radar remote sensing and reduces the random noise within radar imagery.
-While CCDC has already a very effective filtering effect on the backscatter through the time-series modelling, selecting the multi-temporal QUEGAN shall improve the detection of breaks and is therefore recommended.
-However, as it is very compute intense, processing and export might take a considerable amount of time, and in some cases might even fail.
+Speckle filtering is a common step in radar remote sensing; it reduces the random noise within radar imagery.
+While CCDC already has a very effective filtering effect on backscatter through time-series modelling, selecting the multitemporal QUEGAN should improve the detection of breaks, making it therefore recommended.
+However, as it is computationally demanding, processing and export might take a considerable amount of time; in some cases, it may even fail.

 Sentinel-1 data is prone to some rare artifacts, such as interferences from other radio wave sources or heavy rainfall events.
-SEPAL offers the option to exclude them by a multi-temporal outlier detection.
-By default, a MODERATE reduction is appropriate to remove such artifacts.
-More aggressive filtering might include actual change events and is therefore not recommended.
+SEPAL offers the option to exclude them with multitemporal outlier detection.
+By default, a MODERATE reduction is appropriate to remove such artefacts.
+More aggressive filtering might include actual change events, and is therefore not recommended.

 Planet data#

-Pre-processing parameters of Planet data are similar ot the Landsat/Sentinel-2 options.
-The default parameters are reflecting a quite aggressive way of cloud removal (see figure below).
+Pre-processing parameters of Planet data are similar to the Landsat/Sentinel-2 options.
+The default parameters reflect a quite aggressive approach to cloud removal (see following figure).

-Histogram Matching is by default disabled.
-This is ok when dealing with already pre-processed monthly basemaps.
-However, if the collection is composed of daily imagery, it is highy recommended to ENABLE this option as it will harmonize the radiometry between each single image.
+Histogram matching is disabled by default.
+This is ok when dealing with already pre-processed monthly basemaps; however, if the collection is composed of daily imagery, it is highy recommended to ENABLE this option, as it will harmonize the radiometry between each single image.

 CCDC parameters#